Quartz Barristers Chambers Privacy Notice

 - We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in your country of origin or elsewhere, upon a valid request to do so.
 These requests are assessed on a case-by-case basis and take the privacy of our clients into consideration.

-For further information please contact our Data Protection Officer: Paul Wright.
+For further information please contact our Data Protection Manager: Paul Wright.

 Transfer of data